ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     Clear the hidden state of the hierarchy (short term memory) by setting it to 0

-.. function:: Hierarchy.step(self, inputCIs, learnEnabled=True, reward=0.0, mimic=False)
+.. function:: Hierarchy.step(self, inputCIs, learnEnabled=True, reward=0.0, mimic=0.0)

     Perform a simulation step of the hierarchy.
 This will produce new predictions or actions if those are being used (as specified in the IODesc's)

     :param inputCIs: ([IntBuffer]) list of input integer buffers representing the CSDRs of the dimensions described in the initialization
     :param learnEnabled: (boolean) whether or not to enable learning (if False, will only perform inference).
 Defaults to True
     :param reward: (float32) reward signal, if action IO layers (pyaogmaneo.IODesc type set to typeAction) are present this will be used to update those to maximize reward.
 Defaults to 0.0
-    :param mimic: (boolean) If true, sets the actors (action generators for reinforcement learning) to behave like regular decoders (prediction).
-This is useful for imitation learning followed by reinforcement learning
+    :param mimic: (float32) If 1.0, sets the actors (action generators for reinforcement learning) to behave like regular decoders (prediction).
+This is useful for imitation learning followed by reinforcement learning.
+0.0 is regular RL, and values between interpolate

 .. function:: Hierarchy.getNumLayers(self)